IntelRealSense/librealsense/examples/motion/readme.md

 ```

 The function `process_gyro` computes the change in rotation angle, based on gyroscope measures.
-It accepts `gyro_data`, an `rs2_vector` containing measures retrieved from gyroscope, and `ts`, the timestamp of the previous frame from gyroscope.
+It accepts `gyro_data`, an `rs2_vector` containing measures retrieved from gyroscope, and `ts`, the timestamp of the current frame from gyroscope stream.

-In order to compute the change in direction of motion, we multiply gyroscope measures by the length of the time period they correspond to.
-Then, we add or substract the retrieved difference from the current theta.
-The sign is determined by the defined axis positive direction.
+In order to compute the change in the direction of motion, we multiply gyroscope measures by the length of the time period they correspond to (which equals the time passed since we processed the previous gyro frame).
+Then, we add or subtract from the current theta the retrieved angle difference.
+The sign is determined by the defined positive direction of the axis.

 Note that gyroscope data is ignored until accelerometer data arrives, since the initial position is retrieved from the accelerometer (and afterwards, gyroscope allows us to calculate the direction of motion ).